Before you set up a company

 Keen to develop your director skills?

-Check out the governance resources available at business.govt.nz
+Check out these resources at business.govt.nz

 Shares and shareholders